High Lord of the Autumn Court · The Vanserra Patriarch

 Beron

-The oldest and most terrible of the seven High Lords — a fire-tyrant who rules his jewel-box forest by fear and never once apologises.
+The oldest and most terrible of the seven High Lords.
+A fire-tyrant who rules his jewel-box forest by fear and has never apologised for anything.
+We hated him on sight.

-Father of Eris and (by record) Lucien.
+Father of Eris and, on paper, Lucien.
 Charming in court, monstrous at home.
-The dark origin of two of the saga's most important men.
+The dark origin of two of the men we'd die for.

 The Codex